 Thank you for your interest in VeinViewer technology.
 Full text versions of some of the articles below may only be available through the original publisher.
 Please visit the link provided to purchase rights/permissions for those articles.

-Study shows a potential $180,000* in cost savings over nine months using VeinViewer to avoid unnecessary PICC lines.
+Study shows a potential $475,300* in cost savings over two years using VeinViewer technology to place peripheral IVs instead of PICC lines.

 *based on national average of $700 per PICC

 PICC lines Placed||

 |2014 (VeinViewer technology used)||1,273|

 VeinViewer reduced the number of medically unnecessary PICC lines placed in NICU patients by more than 30%*.